 Noble Mount Brandon rises from rocky fields, its peak wreathed in clouds.
 You can then take a boat to the precipitous monastic retreat of Skellig Michael – the island home of Coptic monks from 500 to 1200 A.D. despite frequent Viking raids.
 Gannets and puffins break the meditative solitude now.
 In one week, you will earn a true appreciation for why Ireland is loved by people from all over the world!
 Come and be enchanted.
-Highlights: The Dingle Peninsula, The Iveragh Peninsula, The Dingle and Kerry Way, Ring of Kerry, Killarney National Park, The Gap of Dunloe.
+Some highlights are: The Dingle Peninsula, The Iveragh Peninsula, The Dingle and Kerry Way, Ring of Kerry, Killarney National Park, The Gap of Dunloe.

-Day 1: Arrival
+Day 1: Arrival.

 After a good hearty Irish breakfast, transfer to Ladies’ View, made famous by Queen Victoria, for our walk through the 400-year-old Irish Oak Forest into Black Valley and the spectacular Gap of Dunloe.
 Finish at Kate Kearney’s cottage for refreshments, and a short transfer back to your inn.
-BLD.
-Same lodging.
+Same lodging.(B)(L)(D)

-Day 3: Walk up to 15km/9½ miles.
-Killarney National Park
+Day 3: Hike up to 15 km/9½ miles.
+Killarney National Park.

 Today’s adventure will take you to the historic Muckross House, with its beautiful country gardens and lakeshores.
 After a tasty picnic, amble through Killarney National Park toward Peakeen Mountain, and enjoy glorious views over Kenmare Bay.
 We almost always see native Irish deer as we walk the “Old Kenmare Road”, used by the gentry during pre-famine times.
 After dinner in Killarney, there is an option to enjoy entertainment in the town of Killarney.
-BL.
-Same lodging
+Same lodging.
+(B)(L)(D)

-Day 4: Walk up to 10km/6 miles.
-Dingle & Inch Beach
+Day 4: Hike up to 10 km/6 miles.
+Dingle & Inch Beach.

 Say goodbye to your hospitable innkeepers and head out to the town of Dingle.
 Stop along the way to walk the spectacular shores of Inch Beach, where movies such as “Ryan’s Daughter” and “Far and Away” were filmed.
 The water lapping the miles of golden sand here is warmed by the Gulf Stream and may entice you to swim and revel in the surrounding Irish beauty.
 This evening offers another opportunity to do an Irish jig and listen to the music of a culture whose love for life and everything Irish comes through in their songs.
 Sitting down all evening is impossible!
-BLD.
-Castlewood House, Dingle
+Lodging: Castlewood House, Dingle.
+(B)(L)(D)

-Day 5: Walk up to 16 km / 10 miles.
-Slea Head & Kerry Peninsula
+Day 5: Hike up to 16 km / 10 miles.
+Slea Head & Kerry Peninsula.

 Today’s walk will leave you with fond memories and a strong impression of your visit to Ireland.
 This remote and absolutely gorgeous peninsula has pockets of soft white sand, and rolling fields overlooking a sea full of islands.
 The walk around the magnificent Slea Head - the nearest parish in Europe to North America - is also one of the richest areas of archaeology in Ireland, with numerous beehive huts and promontory forts from which you can enjoy breathtaking views of the Blasket Islands and Kerry Peninsula.
 Return to Dingle for the night.
 Same lodging.
 (B)(L)

 Day 6: Boat trip to Skellig Michael.

-Optional alternatives: a)Walk 10 km (6 miles), b)Walk 16 km (10 miles), or c)Great Blasket Island visit, with walks and scrambles to historic sites.
+Optional alternatives: a)Hike 10 km (6 miles), b)Hike 16 km (10 miles), or c)Great Blasket Island visit, with walks and scrambles to historic sites.
 Today there is a choice of alternatives for those who do not want to brave the elements on a boat trip to climb the steep staircase at spectacular Skellig Michael – a very isolated and precipitous island where the steep climb to the monastic retreat will be possible only if the weather is fit for landing.
 Alternative option #1: Weather permitting, do a circular walk in the mountains behind the town of Dingle, with unrivalled views north to the Shannon River and south to the Beara Peninsula.
 Option #2: We can walk the Dingle Way to Annascaul along the north shore of Dingle Bay.
 Option #3: We can visit the Blasket Islands - a must for those who have Irish/American interests and connections, and a bit more accessible if weather is a challenge.
 Regardless of which option we choose we’ll have a memorable experience to round off our week of walking the magical Southwest corner of Ireland.
 Enjoy dinner and our last night in the pretty town of Dingle.
-BLD.
 Same lodging.
+(B)(L)(D)

-Day 7: Farewells and transfer
+Day 7: Farewells and transfer.

 This morning after another hearty Irish breakfast, say farewell to your guides and friends in Ireland, and transfer to the town of Tralee (45 minutes), where an excellent bus and rail service is available for towns/cities/airports.
 Private transfers can also be arranged to Shannon, Kerry or Cork International Airports.
-B.
+(B)